center center

 To see a full list of planned and future capital improvement projects, please view the Township's Capital Improvement Plan, available in our annual budget.

 This project involves replacing the bridge that carries Brownsville Road over Neshaminy Creek.
 In order to do so, 0.07 acres of right-of-way and 0.08 acres of temporary construction access of Periwinkle Park are needed.
 The project will not affect activities, features, or attributes of Periwinkle Park.
-This project is anticipated to begin Summer 2022.

 Pennsylvania Department of Transportation (PennDOT) will be making improvements to Langhorne-Yardley Road (SR 2049) between Bridgetown Pike and Woodbourne Road.
 Middletown Township has been actively working with PennDOT over the last several years to design this project and prepare it for construction by PennDOT’s contractor.